jncfa/jncfa/README.md

 **I'm José Faria**,

-Mastering in Engineering Physics with interest in IoT, Robotics and Data Science
+Mastering in Engineering Physics with a special interest for IoT, Robotics and Automation.

 **Currently working on**
 <p align="center">